DrDaveTurner/HPC-User/episodes/parallel-concepts.md

 In other words, you need to compile the code before executing it, and the compilers do very intricate optimizations to ensure the resulting executable is highly efficient.
-Interpretive languages like Python, R, and Matlab do some compilation on the fly.
+Interpretive languages like Python, R, and Matlab only do some compilation on the fly.
 They are therefore much less optimized, but more convenient to run.
 We have already learned the importance of using optimized library routines whenever possible, but this is especially true for the interpretive languages.
-Some languages also have certain methods that are convenient, but very inefficient, and what to avoid and how to get around them will be discussed in a later chapter.
+Some languages also have certain methods that are convenient, but very inefficient, and what to avoid and how to get around them will be discussed in later chapters.

 One thing that can help in understanding performance is to know how much it costs to perform different common math functions.